jrief/django-formset/docs/source/installation.rst

 	  ...
 	</head>

-other CSS frameworks behave similar.
-Except for Tailwind CSS, **django-formset** does provide only two very short CSS files.
+Other CSS frameworks behave similarly.
+Except for Tailwind CSS, **django-formset** provides only two very short CSS files.
 This is because it relies on the styling definitions of the underlying CSS framework rather than imposing their own styles on the components shipped with this library.